What Does Filing Bankruptcy Do?

 What Does Filing Chapter 7 Bankruptcy Do?

-Chapter 7 bankruptcy is the most common type of bankruptcy people file.
+Chapter 7 bankruptcy is the most common type of personal bankruptcy.
 It is the “liquidation” form of bankruptcy that provides for the sale of a debtor’s property to pay creditors.
-However, in more than 90 percent of cases, the filer is able to keep all of their belongings.
+However, in more than 90% of cases, the filer is able to keep all of their belongings.
 Property and personal belongings valued up to a certain amount are generally protected through bankruptcy by exemptions.
-Exemption schemes that vary by state, although some states allow their residents to use the federal bankruptcy exemptions.
-Exempt property includes a certain amount of equity in real estate (the house you live in), cars, and other personal property, as well as retirement accounts and certain types of income and benefits, like Social Security.

 Not only can you keep most or all of your belongings despite filing for bankruptcy, but Chapter 7 can also discharge your nonpriority unsecured debts.
 After receiving a successful Chapter 7 discharge, you will no longer owe credit card debt, medical bills, or other eligible debts.
 Creditors of discharged debts can never legally attempt to collect those debts from you again.
 This can give you breathing room to get your financial affairs back in order so that you can pay your other, nondischargeable debts and move on with your life.